Raynes/lein-newnew/README.markdown

        project.clj
        .gitignore

-Publishing the template is as simple as typing `lein install` to install the template it on your own path, or if you have `lein-clojars` already setup, type `lein push` for the whole world to be able to access it.
+Publishing the template is as easy as typing `lein install` to install the template it on your own path, or if you have `lein-clojars` already setup, type `lein push` for the whole world to be able to access it.

 ### The Specification